JENN SUNDAY

 I love to teach through hands-on and experiential learning.
 I particularly enjoy challenging students to think critically, and to become skilled statistical analysts and writers.

-Biology 310, Biodiversity and Ecosystems.
-We use a mix of lecture, discussion, and field work (sometimes) to learn about quantifying biodiversity across scales and facets, understanding community assembly, and connecting biodiversity to ecosystem function.
+to learn about quantifying biodiversity across scales and facets, understanding community assembly, and connecting biodiversity to ecosystem function.

 Modules include: